cometbft/cometbft/docs/core/validators.md

 There are two ways to become validator.

 1. They can be pre-established in the [genesis state](./using-cometbft.md#genesis)
-2. The ABCI app responds to the EndBlock message with changes to the existing validator set.
+2. The ABCI app responds to the FinalizeBlock message with changes to the existing validator set.

 ## Setting up a Validator